 Tip #1: They have a similar schedule to you.

 A person may make an epic climbing partner but is never free when you’re free.
 So what’s the point?
-Find someone with similar availability to you for the specific number of days you want to head to the climbing gym per week!
+Find someone with similar availability for the specific days you want to head to the climbing gym weekly!

 Tip #2 They have similar climbing goals.